-On the 6th of November, 2014, Nadir Ali Syed, a 23-year old from Hounslow, appeared in Ealing Magistrate's court relating to a minor offence committed in September of that year.
-On his way home from the hearing, he stopped at a hardware store and bought large knife and knife sharpener.
+On November 6, 2014, Nadir Ali Syed, a 23-year-old from Hounslow, appeared in Ealing Magistrate's court relating to a minor offense committed in September of that year.
+On his way home from the hearing, he stopped at a hardware store and bought a large knife and knife sharpener.
 That evening, detectives swooped on his home, arresting him for planning to carry out a terrorist attack.

 What Syed didn't know was that for months a team from the Metropolitan Police's Counter Terrorism Command had been following his communications on social media.
 The previous January, Syed and another man had tried to board a flight to Istanbul.
-Syed had been blocked from travelling – his companion ended up in Syria fighting for Daesh, or the so-called Islamic State.
-Since then, police had followed Syed's activity across instant messaging, encrypted cloud-based apps, social media networks and "secret chat rooms" as he shared footage of beheadings and urged others to commit terrorist attacks around the world.
+Syed had been blocked from traveling—his companion ended up in Syria fighting for Daesh, or the so-called Islamic State.
+Since then, police had followed Syed's activity across instant messaging, encrypted cloud-based apps, social media networks, and "secret chat rooms" as he shared footage of beheadings and urged others to commit terrorist attacks around the world.

 The case generated a few headlines, but chances are you never really heard about it.
-Most likely it just drifted into the general cultural background noise: attempted plot, extremism, radicalisation, police surveillance – the buzzwords that have come to make up the vocabulary of the home front of the British War on Terror.
+Most likely it just drifted into the general cultural background noise: attempted plot, extremism, radicalization, police surveillance—the buzzwords that have come to make up the vocabulary of the home front of the British war on terror.

 The first issue that immediately jumps out when looking at recent failed terror plots is the role of social media.
-Terrorism, extremism and radicalisation have followed everything else that young people do in going online (and it is usually young people – and specifically young men).
+Terrorism, extremism, and radicalization have followed everything else that young people do in going online (and it is usually young people—and specifically young men).
 When I ask my police contact about rooms full of cops trawling through people's Facebook and Twitter feeds, she laughs.

 "Digital forensic analysts" tracked a conversation between Junead Khan and a Daesh contact in Syria who offered to help him locate American soldiers in the UK as targets.
 Khan described how he had previously missed an opportunity on his rounds as a delivery driver in Bedfordshire.